Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: EXPERIMENTAL RESULTS

-To evaluate performance and assess the filter’s dependence on training data, two GP-UKF training scenarios are considered; one using a forward gait only dataset, and the other using a multi-gait dataset with an equal distribution of gaits.
-The distributions of each dataset are summarized in Tables \ref{table:train_forward} and \ref{table:train_general}.
+To evaluate the dependence of GP-UKF performance on the training data distribution, two GP training datasets are considered: one consisting solely of forward-gait experiments, and the other comprising an equal distribution of all five gaits, referred to as ``multi-gait.''
+Both datasets contain 2250 data points collected over 450 s.

-In both scenarios, the unfiltered motion capture state and gyroscope measurements were downsampled to 5 Hz to reduce the training dataset size while still capturing the overall system behavior.
-All Gaussian processes were trained using MATLAB's \texttt{fitrgp} function with default settings.
-Kernel variance and data normalization hyperparameters were optimized over 30 iterations.
+In both training scenarios, unfiltered motion capture and gyroscope measurements were downsampled to 5 Hz to reduce dataset size while preserving the overall system behavior.
+A total of eight GPs were trained --- five modeling process residuals (one per state variable) and three modeling measurement residuals (one per gyroscope) --- each with a five-dimensional input space comprising two joint angles and three actuator inputs.
+All GPs were trained using MATLAB's Gaussian process regression function (\texttt{fitrgp}) with default hyperparameter settings, optimizing over kernel variance and data normalization for 30 iterations.
+Rather than pursuing exhaustive hyperparameter tuning, this work intentionally adopts a minimal training procedure to demonstrate the robustness of the GP-UKF framework under practical training conditions.

-The filters were initialized with identical initial states, set to the motion capture state at the time of initialization, and with an initial covariance chosen to reflect a motion capture system of moderate precision.
-The initial covariance values are given in Table \ref{table:cov_p}.
+After training on their respective datasets, the forward and multi-gait GP-UKFs were evaluated offline on the same forward-gait trajectory that was held out from the training datasets.
+Both GP-UKFs were initialized with identical initial state estimates taken directly from the motion capture system at the time of initialization.
+To evaluate estimator performance under degraded initialization conditions, initial estimate covariances were set conservatively, with position, orientation, and joint angle standard deviations of 1 cm, $5^\circ$, and $5^\circ$, respectively.
+Tracking results for both filters are shown in Fig.~\ref{fig:kf_pose}, with the estimate error calculated by comparing the estimates against the motion capture states.